rcardin/value-classes/README.md

 ProductRepository.findByDescription(aCode)
 ```

 The compiler cannot warn us of our errors because we represent both pieces of information, i.e. the `code` and the `description`, using simple `Strings`.
-This fact can lead to subtle bugs, which are very difficult to intercept also at runtime.
+This fact can lead to subtle bugs, which are very difficult to intercept at runtime as well.

 ## 2. Using Straight Case Classes